 This web page shows only a small excerpt of our Gommersal research.
-Another 47 words (3 lines of text) are included under the topic Early Gommersal History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gommersal History in all our PDF Extended History products and printed products wherever possible.

 Gommersal Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gommersal have been found, including Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.